icearla16-hub/the-adventures-of-the-turtle/README.md

 - the turtle: the turtle moves in response to the input from the user.
 The turtle would either stay on the route that its going on, or a different direction, depending on the choice of a, b, or c. - a, b, and c are different objects
 - user will have a choice of a, b, c.
 Depending on which choice you choose the most, you are assigned to a certain personality type.

-A: despite the possibility of being harmed, you always chose to help
+## Personality traits assigned depending on which choice is chosen the most

-B: you are a practical person who chooses to help when it doesn’t hurt you, but won’t go out of your way to
+A - Despite the possibility of being harmed, you always choose to help B - You are a practical person who chooses to help when it does not hurt you, but you won't go out of the way to help.

-C: You are a focused person, reliant on only your skills to reach your goals
+C - You are a focused person, reliant on only your skills to reach your goals.

 # Group Members + Github Usernames